mgsosna/mattsosna.com/_posts/careers/2020-12-30-DS-transition-5.md

 * **Business**
 - [ ] Strong ability to explain technical concepts
 - [ ] Focus on how to best deliver business value <br><br>

-### Explainability
-Being able to clearly and succinctly explain how models work is critical.